Rules and Guidelines

 • Present revised versions of their work to a new judging panel.

-Awards recognize excellence across analysis, design, and communication—including a special honor for outstanding dashboard design.
+Awards recognize excellence across analysis, design, communication, and responsible and transparent use of emerging tools—including special honors for outstanding dashboard design and effective use of AI.

 Judging Framework